gtewksbury/Microsoft-Bot-Framework-HOL/lab 4 - Bot Builder/README.md

 ## Global Message Handlers (Scorables)
 There are times when you need to provide the user with  *global* commands regardless of the current **Dialog** (for example, if the user types *'cancel'* or *'nevermind'*, we might want to end the conversation regardless of the current **Dialog**).
 That being said, we shouldn't have to handle this in every **Dialog**, and luckily we don't.

-**Scorables** are a means of monitoring all incoming messages prior to being sent to the active **Dialog**, providing a means of intercepting the message and taking action.
+**Scorables** are a means of monitoring all incoming messages prior to being sent to the active **Dialog**, providing the ability to intercept the message and taking action.

 > We'll learn more about **Scorables** in a later lab.